kevinpolossat/aws-paris-velib/README.md

 | 16                           | 0                    | 21                           | no                | 1            | yes                            | 21              | yes           | 0          | 0                        | no     | 0      | 5                      | 0                    | 9020               | Toudouze - Clauzel              | Operative         | yes              | 48.8792959173, 2.33736008406 | 2018-11-30 |

 ## Simulating the iot sensors
-- Data collection: a program that call the api. this task is done by 'getAndSaveData.js'.
+- Data collection: a program that call the api.
+This task is done by 'getAndSaveData.js'.
 - Data publishing: is done by 'publish_to_aws_topic_par.py'
-- 'push_all_ds.sh' is a simple script to push all the file presents in a 'datasets' direcetory.
+- 'push_all_ds.sh' is a simple script to push all the file presents in a 'datasets' directory.

 ## Aws stack
-From the aws point of view we're using 3 componenents:
+From the aws point of view we're using 3 components:

 ### View
 ![Alt text](resources/aws-paris-velib.png?raw=true "abstract view")